coffeenotfound/rsfunge/README.md

 # rsfunge

+rsfunge is an interpreter written in Rust for Befunge-93 and the Funge-98 family of esoteric languages.

-rsfunge is mostly a learning project for me and it's still in developement.
+Note that rsfunge is still under developement!

 Some features that are planned (or would be nice but require a lot of work):
 * Finish the implementation